 For MacBook Pro users, if your machine was made after 2013, you probably don’t have this option at all since models made after this point cannot be opened without voiding the warranty.
 For MacBook Air 2017 or later models, you will not be able to upgrade the storage either.

 If you want to replace your drive, you have two options: buy another HDD, or upgrade to an SSD.
 A new HDD will be cheaper and get you more space for your money but will eventually face the same problems as your current drive.
 An SSD will offer significantly faster speed and you can consider one of these SSD upgrades for MacBook we listed.

 Not sure about replacing the entire drive or physically can’t do it?
 You can get an external HDD or SSD that plugs in with USB.
 It will work in tandem with your existing drive and can be a great fallback in case your drive fails or needs a little extra help.

 If this sounds like the right solution for you, check out our list of the best external drives for MacBook Pro.

 3. Backup Your Data

-Testing your MacBook hard drive is something everyone should be doing at least occasionally.
-It provides valuable data for future reference, helps you understand how your computer is functioning and is a good indicator of when it may be time to upgrade a few things.
+Testing your MacBook disk speed is something everyone should be doing at least occasionally.
+It provides valuable data for future reference, helps you understand how your computer is functioning, and is a good indicator of when it may be time to upgrade a few things.